metashot/busco/README.md

 # busco-quality

-metashot/busco-quality is a pipeline for assessing the quality of and eukaryotic genomes using BUSCO.
+metashot/busco-quality is a pipeline for assessing the quality of prokaryotic and eukaryotic genomes using BUSCO.

 *Note*: This workflow is not intended for classify "finished" genomes.
 The "finished" category is reserved for genomes that can be assembled with